 Magento Community can be built to work as well as Enterprise but the costs far outweigh building a strong relationship with Magento and also their direct support as opposed to community support.
 While the Magento community is an amazing community it does not compare to the likes of a Drupal or WordPress community.

 Still wondering how to decide between Magento Community and Enterprise?
 Still, have questions about whether it is worthwhile upgrading from Magento Community to Enterprise?
-Please don’t hesitate to reach out to Unleashed Technologies, we’d be happy to help.
+Please don’t hesitate to reach out to Unleashed, we’d be happy to help.